-Sömn Natural or organic fabrics & materials;
+Sömn fabrics & materials

 Sömn’s linen is made of 100% natural flax and is 100% biodegradable.

-Sömn Ethical sourcing;
+Sömn Ethical sourcing

 All of their linens are grown, spun, dyed, woven, and sewn in one facility in Europe.

-Sömn Corporate responsibility;
+Sömn Corporate responsibility

 Since all of their processes are carried out in one facility, Sömn minimizes their carbon footprint.
 They also offset their carbon emissions by supporting forest protection initiatives like the Jari Para Forest Conservation Project in the Amazon Rainforest.

-Bottom line when it comes to eco friendly sustainable bedding brands
+A final word on eco friendly sustainable bedding brands

 If you’re looking to skip the synthetic fabrics and blends, harmful chemicals, and unethical practices, these sustainable bedding brands are here to help.
 From stone-washed linen and organic hemp to good old organic cotton or even organic flannel, I hope this will help you find healthier sleep, even if you opt to shop elsewhere.